Shikaga/story/index.md

 "What?
 Oh don't be silly, I've read it a dozen times."

 The man sighed and spoke slowly, as if explaining to an imbecile, "yes, but you are a prince of the blood.
 She is obviously a foreigner.
 Your situations are quite different.
-For her, owning such a book is punishable by a month in prison for the first offence, while you have to be able to read such books in order to be able to take part in decisions about what punishment is appropriate for others who read it.
-Brid, get her papers and search her things."
+For her, owning such a book is punishable by a month in prison if it is her first offence, while you have to be able to read such books in order to be able to take part in decisions about what punishment is appropriate for others who read it.
+Brid, get her papers, search her things."

-Emlyn was starting to feel scared.
+Emlyn felt cold.
 A month in prison?
-She thought her papers were in order, but if they searched her things and found the Planet Well, would they know what it was?
+She was pretty sure her papers would hold up to scrutiny, but if they searched her things and found the Planet Well, would they know what it was?
 Prison would be the least of her worries.
 She might have to try to escape despite the difficulties it would cause.

 The prince looked worried suddenly.
 "Hey, wait a minute.
 I'm sure she's just recently arrived and probably doesn't know our laws, we should be lenient right?"
 He was smiling at Emlyn but apparently talking to the big man on the horse.